The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

 # Step by step tutorial

-A typical telescope pipeline will:
+A typical workflow pipeline will:
-1. Create a DAG file that calls code to construct the telescope in `observatory-dags/observatory/dags/dags`
+1. Create a DAG file that calls code to construct the workflow in `my-dags/my_dags/dags`
-2. Create a telescope file containing code for the telescope itself in `observatory-dags/observatory/dags/telescopes`
+2. Create a telescope file containing code for the telescope itself in `my-dags/my_dags/workflows`
-3. Create one or multiple schema files for the telescope data loaded into BigQuery in `observatory-dags/observatory/dags/database/schema`
+3. Create one or multiple schema files for the telescope data loaded into BigQuery in `my-dags/my_dags/database/schema`
-4. Create a file with tests for the telescope in `tests/observatory/dags/telescopes`
+4. Create a file with tests for the telescope in `my-dags/tests/workflows`
-5. Create a documentation file about the telescope in `docs/telescopes` and update the `index.rst` file
+5. Create a documentation file about the telescope in `my-dags/docs` and update the `index.rst` file

+In these filepaths, `my-dags` is the workflows project folder and `my_dags` is the package name.

 ## 1. Creating a DAG file
 For Airflow to pickup new DAGs, it is required to create a DAG file that contains the DAG object as well as the keywords